No time for the full article now? Read the abbreviated version here

 lakeFS Audit Trail

-lakeFS Cloud provides a full searchable, exportable audit trail of all actions performed against the data.
-What resource was accessed when, with what API against what part of the data.
-This is not only required for governance, but is also an easy way to integrate with monitoring systems to quickly identify errors, outages or security breaches.
+lakeFS Cloud provides a fully searchable, exportable audit trail of all actions performed against the data.
+What resource was accessed when, and with what API against what part of the data?
+This is not only required for governance but is also an easy way to integrate with monitoring systems to quickly identify errors, outages or security breaches.

 Summary

-The complexity of data lakes present difficult challenges for companies to achieve data governance.
-Taking advantage of a “git” approach towards data, helps apply well established engineering best practices from code, to data.
+The complexity of data lakes presents difficult challenges for companies to achieve data governance.
+Using a Git-like approach to data helps apply well-established engineering best practices from code to data.